How to enter

 The rules

-Judging is conducted by the Central Banking Awards Committee – comprising members of Central Banking’s editorial staff and the Editorial Advisory Board – chaired by Central Banking’s editor-in-chief, Christopher Jeffery.
-The editor’s decision is final.
+Judging is conducted by the Central Banking Awards Committee – comprising members of Central Banking’s editorial staff, the Advisory Board and Contributing Editors – chaired by Central Banking’s Editor-in-chief, Christopher Jeffery.
+The Editor’s decision is final.

-Winners will be asked to keep the progress of their application private until March 2023, when the awards will be announced online.
-There will be an opportunity for award winners to be recognised at an Awards Ceremony in June 2023, held at the same time as the Central Banking Summer Meetings.
+Winners will be asked to keep the progress of their application private until March 2026, when the awards will be announced online alongside the publication of awards articles explaining why institutions and individuals won their awards.
+There will be an opportunity for award winners to be recognised at the Awards Ceremony on June 10, 2026, held at the same time as the Central Banking Summer Meetings.

 Venue